wp-plugins/cimy-user-extra-fields/readme.txt

 = Other features: =
  * reCAPTCHA
+ * custom welcome email (non MS installations)
  * custom registration logo (non MS installations)
  * email confirmation (non MS installations)
+ * form confirmation (non MS installations)
+ * image upload with crop/resize functions
  * much more!

 The plug-in adds two new menu voices in the admin for the administrator and two for users.

 = Two new menus are: =

-WordPress and WordPress MultiSite per-blog registration:
+= WordPress and WordPress MultiSite per-blog registration: =
-    1. "Users -> A&U Extended" - lets you show users lists with the new fields that are created
+    1. "Users -> Users Extended" - lets you show users lists with the new fields that are created
     2. "Settings -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

-Wordpress MultiSite unique registration:
+= Wordpress MultiSite unique registration: =
     1. "Super Admin -> Users Extended" - lets you show users lists with the new fields that are created
     2. "Super Admin -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.